 This is harder than it looks!
 Merle is doing a good job here staying with Ellie’s motion, but you can see that her lower leg has come loose and her knee angle has straightened.
 This has pushed her body too far out of the tack and made her lose some of the rein contact.
 (Having said that, I’d rather see a rider let her reins get loopy in the air over a fence than catch her horse in the mouth.)
 Next time, she’ll work on tightening her calf on her horse’s side and bending her knee so she can keep her body closer to the saddle.
 That will giver her the stability necessary to maintain a more even rein contact.
 I’ll also remind her to keep her eyes open!

 More exercises to sharpen up your core include serpentines over ground poles, dropping your stirrups over trot poles and jumping without stirrups.
-Turn to the photos on pages 37–39 for tips on how to ride them effectively.
+See the above photos for tips on how to ride them effectively.

 Sherry Cashman started her equestrian education at the Thomas School of Horsemanship on Long Island.
 She studied equine science at Delhi University before attending the Kentucky Equine Educational Program at the Kentucky Horse Park in Lexington.
 She became a harness-racing trainer and driver and met her husband, Peter, a fellow driver (pictured with Sherry).
 Together they switched career paths 30 years ago by accepting jobs at the U.S. Military Academy.
 Since then, they have coached West Point cadets in intercollegiate competitions in hunt seat equitation as well as Western riding.
 They also manage and train the academy’s traditional mule team.
 For the last 12 years, Sherry has also coached the James I. O’Neill High School equestrian team.